petermarkellis/hart-art.info/content/about/_index.md

       Plassen Castle, Kulmbach
 contact_button_text: CONTACT THE ARTIST
 email: hartzheimmark@gmail.com
+buying_art_description: If you like any pieces of art and would like to make an offer please reach out to me at hartzheimmark@gmail.com.
+I also take on commission work and am happy to discuss projects with you.
 ---
 Mark was born in Wisconsin in the United States but settled in Germany where he has been working as a freelance artist since 1996.
 His work explores themes of movement, rhythm, and writing through various series including drawings, watercolors, and mixed media pieces.